Deeply supervised salient object detection with short connections: Deep Supervision with Short Connections

 As pointed out in most previous works, a good salient object detection network should be deep enough such that multi-level features can be learned.
 Further, it should have multiple stages with different strides so as to learn more inherent features from different scales.
-A good candidate for such requirements might be the HED network \cite{xie2015holistically}, in which a series of side-output layers are added after the last convolutional layer of each stage in VGGNet \cite{simonyan2014very}. \figref{fig:comp}(b) provides an illustration of the HED model.
-However, experimental results show that such a successful architecture is not suitable for salient object detection. \figref{fig:comp_with_hed} provides such an illustration.
+A good candidate for such requirements might be the HED network \cite{xie2017holistically}, in which a series of side-output layers are added after the last convolutional layer of each stage in the VGGNet \cite{simonyan2014very}.
+However, experimental results show that this architecture is not suitable for salient object detection. \figref{fig:comp_with_hed} provides such an illustration.
 The reasons for this phenomenon are two-fold.
-On one hand, saliency detection is a more difficult vision task than edge detection that demands special treatment.
-A good saliency detection algorithm should be capable of extracting the most visually distinctive objects/regions from an image instead of simple edge information.
-On the other hand, the features generated from lower stages are too messy while the saliency maps obtained from the deeper side-output layers are short of regularity.
+On the one hand, saliency detection, requiring homogeneous regions, is quite different from edge detection that demands a special treatment.
+A good saliency detection algorithm should be capable of extracting the most visually distinctive objects and regions from an image instead of simple edge information.
+On the other hand, the features generated from lower stages are too convoluted and the saliency maps obtained from the deeper side-output layers are short of regularity.

-To overcome the aforementioned problem, we propose a top-down method to reasonably combine both low-level and high-level features for accurate saliency detection.
+To overcome the aforementioned problems, we propose a top-down method to reasonably combine both low-level and high-level features for accurate saliency detection.
 The following subsections are dedicated to a detailed description of the proposed approach.